 Consumer research was also limited.
 Product specifications were found in magazine ads or on the side of the retail box.
 Product recommendations came either word-of-mouth or from store associates.

 This is a significant contrast from the retail shopping experience customers enjoy in 2015.

 Product information is plentiful.
-Any shopper with a mobile device or computer has access to manufacturer websites, product videos, and product reviews.
-Price comparison can be done in moments on Google, Bing, a parade of price-comparison services, and by visiting a retailer’s website.
+Any shopper with a mobile device or computer can access manufacturer websites, product videos, and product reviews.
+Price comparison can be made in moments on Google, Bing, a parade of price-comparison services, and by visiting a retailer’s website.